IELTS Academic Reading Sample 22 - First Impressions Count

-G Corporate clothing does have potential for further growth.
-Some banks have yet to introduce a full corporate look; police forces are researching a complete new look for the 21st century.
+G Corporate clothing does have potentials for further growth.
+Some banks have yet to introduce a full corporate look; police forces are researching a completely new look for the 21st century.
 And many employees now welcome a company wardrobe.
 A recent survey of staff found that 90 per cent welcomed having clothing which reflected the corporate identity.

 The passage First Impressions Count has seven paragraphs A—G. Which paragraphs discuss the following points?
 Write the appropriate letters A-G in boxes 28-33 on your answer sheet.

 the number of companies supplying the corporate clothing market D